 Qualcomm, which owns the aptX Bluetooth codec, describes aptX Low Latency as "audio that keeps up."
-The implication is that sound will be in sync with whatever you're watching on a screen, which is critical if you're watching a show, movie, or playing a game.
-The Bang & Olufsen Beoplay H9 stands out as the best aptX LL headphones because they offer excellent all-around sound quality, fantastic comfort, and superb battery life.
+The implication is that sound will be in sync with whatever you're watching on a screen, which is critical if you're watching a show, movie, or playing a game with wireless headphones.
+The Bang & Olufsen Beoplay H9 stands out as the best aptX Low Latency headphones because they offer excellent all-around sound quality, fantastic comfort, and superb battery life.

 Bang & Olufsen first launched the Beoplay H9 in 2017, and the headphones have now entered their third generation.
-They have a number of features you would expect for the price, including a premium build and comfortable fit, though are probably a little overpriced when considering competitors offer the same for less.
+They have many features you would expect for the price, including a premium build and comfortable fit, though they are probably a little overpriced when competitors offer the same for less.
 However, many of those competitors don't support aptX Low Latency, putting these in unique territory for viewing content without sync issues.

 It helps that the headphones also offer great audio quality and active noise cancelation (ANC).
 With the former, the soundstage is balanced and resonant, whereas the latter is convenient, even if it isn't quite on par with the best the industry has to offer.
 Google Assistant integration is fine, giving you access to the voice assistant whenever you need it.
 The headphones' connectivity consistency is a boon throughout for the simple fact you don't have to worry about dropouts or bad connections.
 The onboard controls, however, are more finicky because they may require repeated touching.

-Finding over-ear headphones at vastly different price points isn't hard, but it is more challenging to find ones that support advanced features at a lower cost.
+Finding over-ear headphones at vastly different price points isn't hard, but finding ones that support advanced features at a lower cost is more challenging.
 The Avantree Aria Pro is such an example, where on top of offering aptX Low Latency, you'll also get a boom microphone attachment.
 If that wasn't enough, it also supports aptX HD, making it possible to get the best quality Bluetooth can handle.

 The balance throughout these headphones is emblematic of how careful they are not to skew too far one way or the other.
 Bass is solid without feeling overpowered, putting them into neutral territory.
 The ANC feature has no chance of matching what higher-end headphones can produce, but the fact that it's there is a nice benefit for something in this range.

 In true Sennheiser fashion, the Momentum Wireless 3 maintain a retro styling on the outside with demonstrable audio prowess on the inside.
-Granted, these aren't the top model from the company but they are a better value for what you get out of them.
-The specs list a nice collection of features, one of which is the broad codec support that includes aptX HD, aptX Low Latency, and AAC.
+Granted, these aren't the top model from the company, but they are a better value for what you get out of them.
+The specs list a nice collection of features: the broad codec support that includes aptX HD, aptX Low Latency, and AAC.
 That's on top of the dynamic drivers, ANC, and dedicated Smart Control app support.

 None of that would matter if they didn't sound good, but that's not a problem here.
 Known for balanced fidelity, Sennheiser stays consistent with a signature soundstage that works with anything you listen to.
 That includes watching movies, shows, and podcasts, where voices and music need to sync without delay.